JUYEON048/ATM-PROJECT/README.md

 # How to RUN the ATM-PROJECT

 ## 1. download code
-* main file is "atm.cpp"
+main file is **"atm.cpp"**
+You can download "atm.cpp" from any of your folders.

 </br>